fderepas/unix_memo/markdown/pi_power.md

 # Hardware used

-This uses a Raspberry Pi 4, [USB breakount cable](https://www.adafruit.com/product/4448) and a [Raspberry Pi 8-ch Relay Expansion Board](https://www.waveshare.com/rpi-relay-board-b.htm).
+This uses a Raspberry Pi 4, [USB breakout cable](https://www.adafruit.com/product/4448) and a [Raspberry Pi 8-ch Relay Expansion Board](https://www.waveshare.com/rpi-relay-board-b.htm).

 # Powering the Pi

-The Red (+5V) and Black (Ground) cable from the USB breakount cable are plugged in corresponding locations in the Relay Expansion Board:
+The Red (+5V) and Black (Ground) cable from the USB breakout cable are plugged in corresponding locations in the Relay Expansion Board:

 ![Pi Relay Board USB power](../img/pi_power_usb.jpg)